clarehommiequinnn/NNS-Screen/README.md

-#NNS
-This version for free. feel free to use and ask in discord : doublenns
+# About NNS Screen

+This is free version.

+Created by nns with python language.

+# Contact

+feel free to dm me if u have problems or want me to add something.

+Discord : doublenns